Sslaxx/Godot_Sonic_Engine/Docs/Template.md

 Most of the template is covered in [the project structure document](Structure.txt).
 Won't cover how they work - they're fairly sufficiently documented to hopefully make it obvious.
 This covers the most basic stuff already in the template and what it's for, including `Scripts\System` `Scenes\System`.

-## colour_space

-Convenience `Node` script containing a list of colours and their RGB values.

 ## dice_engine

-A `Node` script allowing random numbers to be generated as if they were "rolled" by dice.
+A `Node` script allowing random numbers to be generated as if they were "rolled" by dice, and allows the total to be added to or subtracted from.

 ## game_space